leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 It is clear that ``cons α`` should have type ``α → List α → List α``.
 But what type should ``cons`` have?
-A first guess might be ``Type → α → list α → list α``, but, on reflection, this does not make
+A first guess might be ``Type → α → List α → List α``, but, on reflection, this does not make
 sense: the ``α`` in this expression does not refer to anything, whereas it should refer to the argument of type ``Type``.
 In other words, *assuming* ``α : Type`` is the first argument to the function,